-Day 4 : cruise on the Rio Negro
+Day 4 : Rio Negro Cruise

-You will go slowly past Igapos (portions of forest flooded from January to June) and along Igarapes (waterways connecting the rivers) in search of local animals such as sloths and monkeys.
+You will go slowly past Igapos (portions of forest flooded from January to June) and along Igarapés (waterways connecting the rivers) in search of local animals such as sloths and monkeys.

 In the afternoon, the excursion continues along the small waterways to get closer to the biodiversity of this amazing place.

 Once back from the forest, cool off and relax whilst contemplating the sumptuous Amazonian sunset afterwhich a hearty and delcious dinner awaits you.
 It is cooked from local products such as the giant fish Pirarucu or Macaxeira, and Cassava roots.

 Then it’s time to get ready for a canoe trip at dusk to meet the nocturnal creatures sharing the forest with you.
 During this adventure under the stars, you can see the little caimans thanks to their eyes that reflect in the light of the onboard electric torches.
 As soon as they are caught in the lights, they remain motionless.
 The brave can then gently seize them by the muzzle and the tail (yes!) and take them out of the water for a closer look!